hagemon/ifz/README.md

 A wrapper for parsing raw text from `idb` commands to a structural manner, including devices list, widget layout and so on.

-Note that GUI elements provided by `idb` is not completed, this may due to `Accessibility Inspector` tool ignore some group view or its content (e.g. TabView) in recent versions.
+Note that GUI elements provided by `idb` is not completed, this may due to its inconsistent to `Accessibility Inspector` tool in recent versions, causing some group view or its content (e.g. TabView) missing.

 For TabView, which only provide `group` widget without content, we adopted a workaround solution that analysing `group` widget's information and apply `idb ui tap x y` to get detailed content.

+More scenarios are discovering for building view hierarchy, issues are welcomed.

 We built view hierarchy in a tree formulation as following: